maxbezs/nakedground/README.md

 </div>

-## 📋 <a name="table">Table of Contents</a>
+## 📋 Table of Contents

 1. 🤖 [Introduction](#introduction)
 2. ⚙️ [Tech Stack](#tech-stack)
 3. 🔋 [Features](#features)
 4. 🤸 [Quick Start](#quick-start)

-## <a name="introduction">🤖 Introduction</a>
+## 🤖 Introduction

-The NAKED GROUND website is designed to transport visitors into the heart of coffee house culture.
+The COFFEE GROUND website is designed to transport visitors into the heart of coffee house culture.
 It features an intuitive layout, guiding users through the exploration of distinct locations, specially curated coffee and menu, daily happenings, and how to book a visit or reserve table with fantastic view.

-## <a name="tech-stack">⚙️ Tech Stack</a>
+## ⚙️ Tech Stack

 - React.js
 - Sass

-## <a name="features">🔋 Features</a>
+## 🔋 Features

 👉 **Engaging, thematic design**: Reflects the warm, inviting atmosphere of Coffee House, ensuring a seamless online to in-person experience.